 School Bus Transportation is Key

-If your child is attending private then you may also be eligible for bus transportation.
-In Westchester, non-city districts are required to provide bus transportation to students attending private or parochial schools residing within 15 miles to school.
+If your child is attending private school then you may also be eligible for bus transportation.
+In Westchester County, non-city districts are required to provide bus transportation to students attending private or parochial schools residing within 15 miles to school.
 Special Education students attending schools within 50 miles are eligible for bus transportation in non-city districts.
 Click here to read more about Westchester school bus transportation.

 After School Program

-Most schools offer extended day or after school programs for working parents where your child will be supervised and have time for some structured activities and homework until it is time for you to pickup.
-The local Boys and Girls Club, YMCA and YWCA also have after school programs.
+Most schools offer extended day or after school programs for working parents.
+These are supervised programs with structured activities to occupy kids until it is time for you to pickup.
+You should check your local Boys and Girls Club, YMCA and YWCA for after school programs.
 Many of these programs offer bus transportation and will pickup your child from school and take them to the Y or Boys and Girls Club.
-However, many of these programs have pickup times of 6pm or 6:30pm which can be too early for working parents commuting in from the city.
+Keep in mind that many of these programs have pickup times of 6 pm or 6:30 pm which may be too early for working parents commuting in from the city.

 Rushing home to pickup your child at 6:30pm can be very stressful or sometimes impossible.
-Many families who live in Westchester and Fairfield County, end up hiring a sitter, nanny or Au Pair to pickup their kids after school.
+Many families who live in Westchester and Fairfield County end up hiring a sitter, nanny or Au Pair to pickup their kids after school.
 That way your child can have downtime at home, go to playdates after school or attend after school sports or enrichment classes.
-One thing to remember is that often times there are early dismissals or snow days or you get a call that your child is sick.
+One thing to remember is that often times there are early dismissals or snow days or you may get that dreaded call from the school nurse that your child is sick.
 Just make sure you have flexibility with your childcare provider and he/she can pickup your child early or stay home with your child when needed.

 Living in the suburbs has many advantages.
 The longer commute time is definitely one of the negatives.
-However, with enough planning and research, you can make it manageable.
+However, with enough planning and research, working mothers can make their commute manageable.